no-more-secrets/parsco/README.md

 Runtime Performance
 -------------------
-There is good news and bad news... good news first: when using Clang with optimizations enabled (`-O3`), I have observed that a complex parser made of many combinators using this library can be optimized to a point where it runs around 15x slower than a parser hand-coded in C, in the benchmarks that I ran.
-That may seem bad, but given how incredibly fast a hand-coded C parser can be, it is perhaps not so bad.
-Given the high level of abstraction that can be attained using this library, it could easily be a valid tradeoff to make in some use cases.
+When using Clang with optimizations enabled (`-O3`), I have observed that a complex parser made of many combinators using this library can be optimized by the compiler to a point where it runs around 15x slower than a parser hand-coded in C, in the benchmarks that I ran.

+Given how incredibly fast a hand-coded C parser can be, it is perhaps not so bad, especially given that there are likely many opportunities for further optimization in the library.
+Either way, given the high level of abstraction that can be attained using this library, it could be a valid tradeoff to make in some use cases.

-The bad news is that, in non-optimized builds, the performance (relative to said C parser) will be much worse.
+In non-optimized builds, the performance (relative to said C parser) will be much worse unfortunately.
 I believe this is likely due to coroutine frame heap allocations not being elided in non-optimized builds.

-Again on the bright side, I think it is likely that compilers will get better in the future with Coroutine optimization and so this will hopefully be less of a problem.
-Clang is already showing very good promise it seems.
+On the bright side, I think it is likely that compilers will get better in the future with Coroutine optimization and so this will hopefully be less of a problem.

-It is also likely that this library can be tweaked further to make it more ammenable to Clang's optimizations of Coroutines.
+As mentioned, it is likely that this library can be tweaked further to make it more ammenable to Clang's optimizations of Coroutines.
-PRs are welcome for that if anyone has any expertise there, particular with regard to improving performance in non-optimized builds.
+PRs are welcome for that if anyone has any expertise there.

+I'd really like to improve the performance in non-optimized builds, but I'm not sure how feasible that is at this point.

 Error Messages
 --------------